IRA Charitable Rollover

 - You cannot receive any goods or services in return for your charitable IRA rollover contribution in order to qualify for tax-free treatment.

-- You must receive an acknowledgement from CET or other charity for each rollover contribution.
+- You must receive an acknowledgment from CET or other charity for each rollover contribution.